vanditsharma02/Scalable-Data-Mining/README.md

 # Scalable-Data-Mining
-The Solution for Information Retrieval Assignments (CS60092) Autumn 2020 at IIT Kharagpur.
+The Solution for Scalable Data Mining Assignments (CS60021) Autumn 2020 at IIT Kharagpur.
 This repository is organized as follows-

 - A1 - Implemented Boolean Retrieval System to answer wild card queries using the schemes discussed in the class.
 - A2 - Implemented Ranked Retrieval System to answer free text queries using the schemes discussed in the class.